rodrigorpo/design-patterns-got/README.md

 ## Factory
 This idea of pattern is to deal with wholesale creation.
 It may exist in a separate class.

+### Factory method
-Java not allow us to create methods with the same name, same type and same number of arguments (like equals constructors);
+- Java not allow us to create methods with the same name, same type and same number of arguments (like equals constructors);

-- Factory method
-- Abstract Factory
+### Abstract Factory
+- When each object construction require a separated logic, or you want to generalize some methods to deal with abstraction and not implementation
+- It decouple the construction of object by extracting an "abstract factory" that can be implemented by other classes and handle creation logic.

+Pros: SRP, OCP

+Cons: more complexity, many classes to use this pattern

 # Structural Patterns